Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 93 March 12th, 2017

+**Today's Progress**: Continued with text game in python.

+**Thoughts**: I think I got this mostly done.
+I think it could be pretty easy to expand the game content with little complications.
+But still gotta expand on it all.

+**Link to work**: None.

 ### Day 92: March 11th, 2017

 **Today's Progress**: Continued with text game in python.